-NEXT STEPS FOR REGIONAL DEVELOPMENT AND THE FUTURE OF THE NORTHERN POWERHOUSE
+NEXT STEPS FOR REGIONAL DEVELOPMENT, LOCAL DEVOLUTION DEALS AND THE ROLE OF MAYORS

 THIS EVENT IS CPD CERTIFIED

-Further planned sessions focus on how best to support the retention and development of a highly skilled workforce, and how the use of Enterprise zones, the plans for retention of business rates, and improving transport infrastructure could help businesses to expand and boost local job opportunities.
+Further planned sessions focus on how best to support the retention and development of a highly skilled workforce, the developing role of Enterprise Zones in attracting investment, and challenges facing devolution after exiting the EU, including funding for regional projects beyond 2020.